propiro/BTT_TF_Cloud_AFW/README.md

 Once the WebDAV server is running on the ESP8266, a WebDAV client like Windows can access the filesystem on the SD card just like a cloud drive.
 The drive can also be mounted like a networked drive, and allows copying/pasting/deleting files on SD card remotely.

+To access the drive from Windows use the Map Network Drive menu in Windows Explorer with the address ``http://<BTT_IP>``.

 ### FTP Server
 The FTP server is tested with [FileZilla](https://filezilla-project.org/).
 If you would like to use another FTP client read the limiations, please.